TwentyFourMinutes/Venflow/README.md

 }
 ```

-A instance of your `Database` class exposes the underlying connection and the actual CRUD builders.
+An instance of your `Database` class exposes the underlying connection and the actual CRUD builders.
 In the example below you can see how you would query a set of Blogs with their posts.

 ```cs
 await using var database = new BlogDatabase(); // You should register a Transient/Scoped your DI Container.